 The litigation is massive and still unfolding.

-As of mid-2025, 78 person and class action lawsuits had been filed over the breach.
+As of mid-2025, 78 individual and class action lawsuits had been filed over the breach.
 More than 70 were consolidated into a multidistrict litigation (MDL) in the District of Minnesota, assigned to U.S. District Court Judge Donovan Frank.
-At least 26 extra cases remained in state courts.
+At least 26 additional cases remained in state courts.

-Plaintiffs include both people whose data was stolen and healthcare providers who suffered financial losses from the claims outage.
+Plaintiffs include both individuals whose data was stolen and healthcare providers who suffered financial losses from the claims outage.
 Change Healthcare filed motions to dismiss several of the claims.
 Some survived.

 The most notable state-level action came from Nebraska Attorney General Mike Hilgers, who filed suit against Change Healthcare, UnitedHealth Group, and Optum in December 2024.
-The lawsuit alleged breaches of Nebraska’s consumer protection and data privacy laws, citing the nine-day gap between intrusion and detection, and the five months it took to begin notifying affected people.
-In November 2025, a Lancaster County District Court denied Change Healthcare’s motion to dismiss, finding the state had well enough alleged its claims.
+The lawsuit alleged violations of Nebraska's consumer protection and data privacy laws, citing the nine-day gap between intrusion and detection, and the five months it took to begin notifying affected individuals.
+In November 2025, a Lancaster County District Court denied Change Healthcare's motion to dismiss, finding the state had adequately alleged its claims.
 The court noted the breach exposed sensitive data of nearly 900,000 Nebraskans.

 Settlement discussions began in 2025.
 U.S. Magistrate Judge Dulce J. Foster ordered lawyers to attend in-person settlement talks in April 2025.
 If no settlement is reached, bellwether trials are likely.

 As of early 2026, OCR had not announced an enforcement action against UnitedHealth.
-That’s not unusual for an review of this scale – OCR reviews at major covered groups have historically taken years.
-But given the severity, major HIPAA penalties remain likely.
+That's not unusual for an investigation of this scale -- OCR investigations at major covered entities have historically taken years.
+But given the severity, significant HIPAA penalties remain likely.

 What Congress Did (And Didn't Do)